Molus (son of Ares)

-In Greek mythology, Molus (/ˈmoʊləs/; Ancient Greek: Μῶλος Molos means 'toil and moil') was a member of the Aetolian royal family.
+In Greek mythology, Molus (/ˈmoʊləs/; Μῶλος or Μόλος) was a member of the Aetolian royal family.

 Family

 Molus was the son of Ares and princess Demonice, daughter of King Agenor of Pleuron.
 He had three brothers namely: Evenus, Pylus and Thestius.
 Molus was the father of Moline who mothered the Molionides by Actor of Elis.

 Mythology

 Molus only appeared in Apollodorus, where the scholar discussed the descendants of Aeolus, son of Hellen:And Agenor, son of Pleuron, married Epicaste, daughter of Calydon, and begat Porthaon and Demonice, who had Evenus, Molus, Pylus, and Thestius by Ares.